 Nicole (Niki) Johnson is associate professor of religious studies and interdisciplinary studies at the University of Mount Union in Alliance, Ohio, where she also directs the program in Peacebuilding & Social Justice.
-Niki teaches a number of courses at the intersection of religion and peace studies, including an honors first-year seminar on faith-based social justice and upper-level courses on religious conflict and peacebuilding and theologies of nonviolence.
+Niki teaches courses at the intersection of religion and peace studies, including a first-year seminar on faith-based social justice and upper-level courses on religious conflict and peacebuilding, ethics, and theologies of nonviolence.
 She is the author of Practicing Discipleship: Lived Theologies of Nonviolence in Conversation with the Doctrine of the United Methodist Church (Wipf & Stock, 2009), Faithful Witness in a Fractured World: Models for an Authentic Christian Life (Cascade, 2019), and editor of Humanities Perspectives in Peace Education: Re-Engaging the Heart of Peace Studies (Information Age Press, 2021).
-Niki is currently working on two book projects currently: an edited volume on the role and contribution of the humanities to the study of peace, and a co-authored volume on the lived faith of “local” heroes of social justice.
-Niki lives with her husband (Glenn) and three children (Georgia, Cecilia, and Noah) in Hartville, Ohio.
+Niki is currently working on two other book projects: an edited volume on the role and contribution of the humanities to the study of peace, and a multi-faith study of the lived religious perspectives of “local” heroes of social justice.
+Niki lives with her husband (Glenn) and three children (Georgia, Cecilia, and Noah) in Hartville, Ohio